There is ritual each time a spirit is called to intervene in

 The series, titled The Wave, connotes, according to Smith, the constant movement of Black bodies and the unpredictable nature of the pandemic.
 It conjures the fluid and moving nature of the coronavirus and ongoing nature of the trauma of Black life.
 It is a reminder of the forced removal and displacement of Black bodies and the continued complicated efforts towards decolonization.
 The panels as envisioned by Smith, observe the past to a forward interrogation of the present to claim a future.

 Between May and June 2020, three live-streamed video conversations aired on the Facebook platform.
 Each panel attended to a specific topic; for example, the theme of the first panel was Exodus (movement of people).
 The conversation unpacked the intended and unintended consequences of government policies that impact immigrant and migrant communities of color.
-Pre-existing conditions was the theme of the second dialogue, which took up the issue of personal health and responsibility and the social determinates such as discrimination, low wage employment, and food insecurity that contribute to the disproportionately high coronavirus cases and mortality rate among communities of color.
+Pre-existing conditions was the theme of the second dialogue, which took up the issue of personal health and responsibility and the social determinates such as discrimination, low rage employment, and food insecurity that contribute to the disproportionately high coronavirus cases and mortality rate among communities of color.
 The theme of the final and third panels was Spiritual Sustenance.
 The panel shared specific ways in which ritual and spiritual practice functioned as a tactic of coping during the pandemic.
 The panel consisted of testimonials that harkened the need to rekindle and engage in more fully Africana cosmology.
 The act of reaching back to embrace the ancestral energy to support during this trying moment.
 A key function of Africana ritual performance is its connectivity with the ancestors.
 In order to move forward in a western construction of chronemics is to look to the past, not only to acknowledge the ancestors but to engage with their presence is everyday lived realities.

 The panels conceived by Nyugen Smith are a series of ritual performances.
 Africana ritual practices are the foundations for what we come to know and theorize as performance.
 Theories in which we locate both theatricality and performance of everyday life and from which we inherit performance art.
 The domain of performance/performance art is placed on the margins of creative production and viewed with suspicion because it is a genre that does not fit neatly in the gallery or museum space.
 Its position outside demarcated art spaces fulfills a capacity to critique creative institutions, society, and political injustices and bring communities together.
 As ritual performances, they remind us of the healing power of summoning a community together—pause and contemplate in the words of Somé: “ritual draws from…human existence where the sprite plays a life-giving role….our role in ritual is to be human.”